-The following person Poor Average Good Very Good Excellen Responsibility Malahide Golf Club as Maturity Self-motivation Can motivate others will be treated with due confidentiality and in accordance Energy be shared with the person conducting the assessment of the Trustworthiness position.
-We appreciate you being extremely candid, open Reliability 2.
-In what capacity?
-This post involves substantial access to young people.
-As ar organisation committed to the welfare and protection o young people, we are anxious to know if you have any reason at all to be concerned about this applicant being in contac with children and young people. tion of reason No 🗌 (If you have answe ered YE S we will c ontact ; you in co nfidence, Signed: (list position) If you are happy to complete this reference, any information will be treated with due confidentiality and in accordance with relevant legislation and guidance.
+The following person

+Has expressed an interest in working with

+Malahide Golf Club as

+(list position)

+If you are happy to complete this reference, any information will be treated with due confidentiality and in accordance with relevant legislation and guidance.
 Information will only be shared with the person conducting the assessment of the candidate's suitability for the post, if he/she is offered the position.
 We appreciate you being extremely candid, open and honest in your evaluation.

 1. How long have you known this person?

-Date: Position in organi Name of club / o rganisa ntion
+2. In what capacity?

+3. What attributes does this person have that would make them suited to the role applied for?